glue-viz/glue/doc/customizing_guide/writing_plugin.rst

 In addition to this file (or multiple files), you will need an ``__init__.py`` file, which should contain a ``setup`` function.
 This function is used to register any customizations with glue.
 In this function, you should import any files containing customizations.
-If the cutomizations use a decorator to be registered (e.g. ``@data_factory`` or ``@menubar_plugin``), then you are all set.
+If the customizations use a decorator to be registered (e.g. ``@data_factory`` or ``@menubar_plugin``), then you are all set.
 Otherwise, for registering e.g. custom_viewers, the ``setup`` function should also do the registration - in the template, this looks like::